ugr-sail/sinergym/README.md

 ## Projects using Sinergym

-This is the current list of projects which are benefiting from the advantages of Sinergym:
+The following are some of the projects benefiting from the advantages of Sinergym:

 - [Demosthen/ActiveRL](https://github.com/Demosthen/ActiveRL)
 - [VectorInstitute/HV-Ai-C](https://github.com/VectorInstitute/HV-Ai-C)